 The relationship between Brexit and the British Left is a tense relationship.
-Indeed Brexit is causing the biggest split in the British Left in recent British politics.
-This is because large sections of the British Left, with valid reasons on both sides, is stuck between a remain position and a leave position.
+Indeed, Brexit is causing the biggest split in the British Left in recent British politics.
+This split is because large sections of the British Left, with valid reasons on both sides, are stuck between a remain position and a leave position.
 This split is weakening the ability of the British Left to present a united front on the issue of Brexit and the issue of Europe.

 The Left is currently re-emerging in Britain, from the dire years of the 1980s and 1990s, but its political strength has been constantly undermined since 2016 due to the split over Brexit and the split over Europe.
 This split is undermining the current struggle by the Left in Britain.
 The split of the Labour Party — between remain, leave, and the issue of a people’s vote over the issue of Brexit — is dividing the Left.